-Qualcomm announces new quad-core Snapdragon 400 with integrated 4G LTEAlex Wagner - Deputy Managing Editor, News Desk
+Qualcomm announces new quad-core Snapdragon 400 with integrated 4G LTEAlex Wagner - Editorial Director of News and Content

 Qualcomm first gave us the skinny on its Snapdragon 400 series of processors earlier this year, detailing different dual-core and quad-core models that offered features like support for 13.5-megapixel cameras and dual SIMs.
 Today the chip maker announced that it's adding one more model to the Snapdragon 400 line, and this newest family member is packing a feature that's becoming pretty a pretty big deal in the wireless world.

 Quaclomm tonight detailed its new 8926 Snapdragon 400 processor, a new quad-core chip with integrated multimode 3G/4G LTE.
 That's in addition to support for TD-SCDMA, 42Mbps HSPA+ and dual SIMs.
 Rounding out the 8926's list of features is QuickCharge 1.0, 802.11ac Wi-Fi, Bluetooth, NFC, FM radio and compatibility with both Android and Windows Phone 8.
 The 8926 Snapdragon 400 processor is expected to be available starting in late 2013.